 Java 8 introduced new APIs for Date and Time to address the shortcomings of the older java.util.Date and java.util.Calendar.

-As part of this article, let’s start with the issues in the existing Date and Calendar APIs and let’s discuss how the new Java 8 Date and Time APIs address them.
+In this tutorial, let’s start with the issues in the existing Date and Calendar APIs and discuss how the new Java 8 Date and Time APIs address them.

-We will also look at some of the core classes of the new Java 8 project that are part of the java.time package like LocalDate, LocalTime, LocalDateTime, ZonedDateTime, Period, Duration and their supported APIs.
+We will also look at some of the core classes of the new Java 8 project that are part of the java.time package, such as LocalDate, LocalTime, LocalDateTime, ZonedDateTime, Period, Duration and their supported APIs.

-- APIs Design and Ease of Understanding – The Date and Calendar APIs are poorly designed with inadequate methods to perform day-to-day operations.
-The new Date/Time APIs is ISO centric and follows consistent domain models for date, time, duration and periods.
-There are a wide variety of utility methods that support the commonest operations.
+- API design and ease of understanding – The Date and Calendar APIs are poorly designed with inadequate methods to perform day-to-day operations.
+The new Date/Time API is ISO-centric and follows consistent domain models for date, time, duration and periods.
+There are a wide variety of utility methods that support the most common operations.

 3. Using LocalDate, LocalTime and LocalDateTime

-These classes are mainly used when timezone are not required to be explicitly specified in the context.
+We mainly use these classes when time zones are not required to be explicitly specified in the context.
 As part of this section, we will cover the most commonly used APIs.

-An instance of current date can be created from the system clock as below:
+An instance of current date can be created from the system clock: